-Absence for military leave shall not affect the classification of any certificated employee.
-In the case of a certificated probationary employee, the period of such absence shall not count as part of the service required to obtain permanent status, but shall not be construed as a break in the continuity of service for any purpose.
-(Education Code 44800)
+Absence for military leave shall not affect the classification of any employee.
+In the case of a probationary employee, the period of such absence shall not count as part of service required to obtain permanent status, but shall not be construed as a break in the continuity of service for any purpose.
+(Education Code 44800; Military and Veterans Code 395; 20 CFR 1002.149)